-Slaughter and May is one of the most prestigious law firms in the world.
 We advise on high-profile and often landmark international transactions.
-Our excellent and varied client list ranges from governments to entrepreneurs, from retailers to entertainment companies and from conglomerates to Premier League football clubs.
+Our varied client list ranges from governments to entrepreneurs, from retailers to entertainment companies and from conglomerates to Premier League football clubs.

-We are a full service law firm to corporate clients and have leading practitioners across a wide range of practice areas including Mergers and Acquisitions, Corporate and Commercial, Financing, Tax, Competition, Dispute Resolution, Real Estate, Pensions and Employment, Financial Regulation, Information Technology and Intellectual Property.
+We are a full service law firm to corporate clients and have leading practitioners across a wide range of areas including Mergers and Acquisitions, Corporate and Commercial, Financing, Tax, Competition, Disputes and Investigations, Real Estate, Pensions, Employment and Incentives, Financial Regulation, Information Technology and Intellectual Property.

 A world of difference

-There are clear differences between us and other global law firms.
+There are clear differences between Slaughter and May and other global law firms.

 At Slaughter and May we also take a different approach to time; there are no set billing or time targets.
 Some ideas take a matter of seconds but can save companies millions of pounds a year.
 The type of work we do is not always measurable in minutes.
 In this way, our lawyers are free to work collaboratively, sharing expertise and knowledge, so that they can concentrate on what matters most – the quality of the work and client service.